fxsitecompat/www.fxsitecompat.dev/content/docs/2018/improved-javascript-error-message-breaks-code-relying-on-the-legacy-format.md

 Given that the format of error messages is not standardized in the ECMAScript spec, web developers are discouraged to use them programmatically.

 **Update**: *Flipkart* is known to be affected by this change.

+**Updated 2** This change has been backed out from Firefox 63 Release Candidate 2.